Great Escarpment, Southern Africa: Appearance

-The eastern portion of the Great Escarpment within the borders of South Africa (see the accompanying map, above) is referred to as the Drakensberg (meaning "Dragon Mountains").
-The Limpopo, Mpumalanga and Lesotho Drakensberg have hard erosion-resistant upper surfaces and therefore have a very high and rugged appearance, combining steep-sided blocks and pinnacles.
-The KwaZulu-Natal – Free State Drakensberg escarpment is composed of softer rocks and therefore has a more rounded, softer appearance from below.
+The eastern portion of the Great Escarpment within the borders of South Africa (see the accompanying map, above) is referred to as the Drakensberg ('Dragon Mountains').
+The Limpopo, Mpumalanga, and Lesotho Drakensberg have hard, erosion-resistant upper surfaces and therefore have a very high and rugged appearance, combining steep-sided blocks and pinnacles.
+The KwaZulu-Natal – Free State Drakensberg escarpment is composed of softer rocks and therefore has a softer, more rounded appearance from below.
 Generally, the top of the Escarpment is almost table-top flat and smooth, even in Lesotho.
 The "Lesotho Mountains" are formed away from the Drakensberg escarpment by erosion gulleys that turn into deep valleys that contain the tributaries that flow into the Orange River.
-There are so many of these tributaries that it gives the Lesotho Highlands a very rugged mountainous appearance, both from the ground and from the air.
+There are so many of these tributaries that it gives the Lesotho Highlands a very rugged, mountainous appearance, both from the ground and from the air.